jwig22/jwig22.github.io/_posts/2024-01-16-Waze-EDA-Python-Project.markdown

 #### **Proportion of sessions that occurred in the last month**

-Create a new column `percent_sessions_in_last_month` that represents the percentage of each user's total sessions that were logged in their last month of use.
+Let's create a new column `percent_sessions_in_last_month` that represents the percentage of each user's total sessions that were logged in their last month of use.

 ``` python